madityarafip/My-Machine-Learning/ML-Zoomcamp/Capstone-Project-Week-12/README.md

 8. Release the container using this command:
    `heroku container:release web -a mid-proj-docker`
-9. Launch you app to check whether the Docker container is successfully deployed or not (for this project you can click this URL: [https://mid-proj-docker.herokuapp.com/welcome](https://cap-proj-docker.herokuapp.com/welcome))
+9. Launch your app to check whether the Docker container is successfully deployed or not (for this project you can click this URL: [https://cap-proj-docker.herokuapp.com/welcome](https://cap-proj-docker.herokuapp.com/welcome))
 10. If the Docker container successfully deployed then you can proceed to the next step
 11. Open new terminal and run [`test_cloud.py`](https://github.com/madityarafip/My-Machine-Learning/blob/main/ML-Zoomcamp/Capstone-Project-Week-12/Cap-Projects-Codes/test_cloud.py) (the different from [`test_local.py`](https://github.com/madityarafip/My-Machine-Learning/blob/main/ML-Zoomcamp/Capstone-Project-Week-12/Cap-Projects-Codes/test_local.py) is the desired destination URL, and for this step the URL used is `"http://cap-proj-docker.herokuapp.com/predict"`)
 12. Choose test data